SCALE Hardware Guide

 |2-Core Intel 64-Bit or AMD x86_64 processor||8 GB Memory||16 GB SSD boot device||Two identically-sized devices for a single storage pool|

 The TrueNAS installer recommends 8 GB of RAM.
-TrueNAS installs, runs, operates jails, hosts SMB shares, and replicates TBs of data with less. iXsystems recommends the above for better performance and fewer issues.
+TrueNAS installs, runs, and operates jails.
+It also hosts SMB shares and replicates TBs of data with less. iXsystems recommends the above for better performance and fewer issues.

-You do not need an SSD boot device, but we discourage using a spinner or a USB stick for obvious reasons.
+You do not need an SSD boot device, but we discourage using a spinner or a USB stick.
 We do not recommend installing TrueNAS on a single disk or striped pool unless you have a good reason to do so.
-You can install and run TrueNAS without any data device, but we strongly discourage it.
+You can install and run TrueNAS without any data devices, but we strongly discourage it.

 TrueNAS does not require two cores, as most halfway-modern 64-bit CPUs likely already have at least two.

-For help building a system according to your unique performance, storage, and networking requirements, read on!
+For help building a system according to your unique performance, storage, and networking requirements, keep reading.

 The heart of any storage system is the symbiotic pairing of its file system and physical storage devices.
-The ZFS file system in TrueNAS provides the best available data protection of any file system at any cost and makes very effective use of both spinning-disk and all-flash storage or a mix of the two.
-ZFS is prepared for the eventual failure of storage devices.
-It is highly configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
-A properly-configured TrueNAS system can tolerate the failure of multiple storage devices and even recreate its boot media with a copy of the configuration file.
+The ZFS file system in TrueNAS provides the best available data protection of any file system at any cost and makes effective use of both spinning-disk and all-flash storage or a mix of the two.
+ZFS is prepared for the eventual failure of storage devices, and is highly configurable to achieve the perfect balance of redundancy and performance to meet any storage goal.
+A properly-configured TrueNAS system can tolerate multiple storage device failures and recreate its boot media with a copy of the configuration file.

-TrueNAS is capable of managing large quantities of storage devices as part of a single storage array.
-The community-focused TrueNAS SCALE Angelfish release can manage as many as 400 drives in a single storage array; a significant level of flexibility for home users to larger business deployments.
-With more Enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Bluefin release, TrueNAS can expand even further and manage as many as 1,250 drives in a single storage array!
+TrueNAS can manage many storage devices as part of a single storage array.
+With more Enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Cobia release, TrueNAS can manage as many as 1,250 drives in a single storage array!

 Choosing storage media is the first step in designing the storage system to meet immediate objectives and prepare for future capacity expansion.

 Serial Advanced Technology Attachment (SATA) is still the de facto standard disk interface found in many desktop/laptop computers, servers, and some non-enterprise storage arrays.
-SATA disks first arrived offering double-digit gigabyte capacities and are now produced to meet many capacity, reliability, and performance goals.
-While consumer desktop SATA disks do not have the problematic overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
+The first SATA disks offered double-digit gigabyte capacities.
+Newer SATA disks meet many size, reliability, and performance goals.
+While consumer desktop SATA disks do not have the overall reliability issues they once had, they are still not designed or warrantied for continuous operation or use in RAID groups.
 Enterprise SATA disks address the always-on factor, vibration tolerance, and drive error handling required in storage systems.
-However, the price gap between desktop and enterprise SATA drives is vast enough that it forces users to push their consumer drives into 24/7 service to pursue cost savings.
+However, the price gap between desktop and enterprise SATA drives is so vast that many users push their consumer drives into 24/7 service pursuing cost savings.

 Drive vendors, likely tired of honoring warranties for failed desktop drives used in incorrect applications, responded to this gap in the market by producing NAS drives.
 NAS drives achieved fame from the original Western Digital (WD) Red™ drives with CMR/PMR technology (now called WD Red Plus).
 Western Digital Designed the WD Red™ Plus NAS drives (non-SMR) for systems with up to 8 hard drives, the WD Red™ Pro for systems with up to 16 drives, and the WD UltraStar™ for systems beyond 16 drives.

-The iXsystems Community Forum regards WD drives as the preferred hard drives for TrueNAS builds due to their exceptional quality and reliability.
+The iXsystems Community Forum preferres WD drives for TrueNAS builds due to their exceptional quality and reliability.
 All TrueNAS Minis ship with WD Red™ Plus drives unless requested otherwise.

-The shortest path for introducing flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks but without moving parts.
+The shortest path for introducing flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks without moving parts.
 For this reason, flash storage Solid State Disks (SSDs) have SATA interfaces and are the size of 2.5" laptop hard disks, allowing them to be drop-in replacements for traditional hard disks.
-Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, though either a smaller or more expensive storage solution.
-If you plan to go all-flash, buy the highest-quality flash storage SSDs your budget allows with a focus on power, safety, and write endurance that matches your expected write workload.
+Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, albiet smaller or more expensive storage solution.
+If you plan to go all-flash, buy the highest-quality flash storage SSDs your budget allows, focusing on power, safety, and write endurance that matches your expected write workload.

 While SSDs pretending to be HDDs made sense for rapid adoption, the Non-Volatile Memory Express (NVMe) standard is a native flash protocol that takes full advantage of the flash storage non-linear, parallel nature.

-The main advantage of NVMe is generally its low-latency performance, and it is becoming a mainstream option for boot and other tasks.
-At first, NVMe was limited to expansion-card form factors such as PCIe and M.2.
+The main advantage of NVMe is its low-latency performance.
+NVMe is becoming a mainstream option for boot and other tasks.
+At first, NVMe only came in expansion-card form factors such as PCIe and M.2.
 The new U.2 interface offers a universal solution that includes the 2.5" drive form factor and an externally accessible (but generally not hot-swappable) NVMe interface.

 Manual S.M.A.R.T. tests on NVMe devices is currently not supported.